October 27, 2020: Lives versus Livelihoods: Evaluating Policies to Address COVID-19

 Various dates: Society for Benefit-Cost Analysis webinars and workshops

-The Society for Benefit-Cost Analysis is offering a series of online webinars, featuring leading experts and addressing diverse topics.
+The Society for Benefit-Cost Analysis is offering a series of online webinars and workshops, featuring leading experts and addressing diverse topics.
 SBCA is an international group of practitioners, academics, and others who are working to improve the theory and application of the tools of benefit-cost analysis.
-These webinars feature numerous policy areas, including energy, the environment, health, crime, transportation, homeland security, finance, and others.
+These online events address numerous policy areas, including energy, the environment, health, crime, transportation, homeland security, finance, and others.
 To learn more, please visit the Society’s website.

 December 13-17, 2020: Society for Risk Analysis Annual Meeting

-Registration is now open for the Society for Risk Analysis 2020 Annual Meeting, which will be held in Austin, TX.
+Registration is now open for the Society for Risk Analysis 2020 Annual Meeting, which will be held online.
 SRA is a multidisciplinary, interdisciplinary, scholarly, international society that provides an open forum for all those who are interested in risk analysis.
 Risk analysis is broadly defined to include risk assessment, risk characterization, risk communication, risk management, and policy relating to risk, in the context of risks of concern to individuals, to public- and private-sector organizations, and to society at a local, regional, national, or global level.
 More information is available on the SRA website.

 March 8-11, 2021: Environmental Health Risk: Analysis and Applications

 The Harvard Center for Risk Analysis invites you to attend our online professional development course.
 This course will develop your capacity to identify and assess health risks posed by environmental and other hazards, and to proactively address these risks.
 Participants learn to manage and evaluate risk assessments associated with occupational, food-borne, and environmental hazards, ensuring they are ready to apply the science of risk-based decision making to protect the public’s health and the environment.
 Please visit the course website for more information.